iml-assess/DFOdata/README.md

 There are minor differences with data extracted with SAS/Majpec:
 - empty lines (sample id = NA) are not included
 - trivial differences in some lengths and weights due to rounding

+# Version history
+As of V1.2, get.bio results in 3 extra columns (length.type, station and remarks).
+Station numbers can be used to link with survey data (e.g., bottom trawl surveys).